 Multiple shell tabs running mathematical computations in parallel.

-Note that, as Bestiary is primarily developed for GNU/Linux, there may be some issues with the GUI application on some Windows or macOS systems.
-Users who encounter bugs in the GUI may wish to use the CLI application.
+Note that, as Bestiary is primarily developed for GNU/Linux, there may be some issues with the GUI application on some Windows systems.
+Windows users who encounter bugs in the GUI may wish to use the CLI application.

 Usage examples